clj-commons/seesaw/README.md

-# Seesaw: a Clojure/Swing experiment
+# Seesaw: Clojure + UI

+_"killing CamelCase, proxy and reify, one class at a time"_

-_Seesaw's experimental and subject to radical change_
+*_Seesaw's experimental and subject to radical change_*

+_*See [the Seesaw Wiki] (https://github.com/daveray/seesaw/wiki) for more detailed docs*_

-Seesaw's an experiment to see what I can do to make Swing funner in Clojure.
+Seesaw is a library/DSL for constructing user interfaces in Clojure.
+It happens to be built on Swing, but please don't hold that against it.
+It's an experiment to see what I can do to make user interface development funner in Clojure.
 It's kinda inspired by [Shoes](http://shoesrb.com/), [Stuart Sierra's Swing posts](http://stuartsierra.com/tag/swing), etc. [clojure.contrib.swing-utils](http://richhickey.github.com/clojure-contrib/swing-utils-api.html) is useful, but minimal and still means a lot of "Java-in-Clojure" coding.

-*See [the Seesaw Wiki] (https://github.com/daveray/seesaw/wiki) for more detailed docs*

 ## TL;DR